 Choose the appropriate antiseptic for a specific surgical procedure based on current clinical guidelines.
 Understand the differences in the mechanisms of action between povidone-iodine and CHG as skin antiseptic agents.

 The most effective antiseptic to combine with alcohol has not been determined.
-CHG may have advantages over povidone-iodine, including the fact that increased amount of CHG on the skin leads to enhanced antiseptic activity, longer residual activity and activity in the presence of blood or serum.^{12,14,15} A growing body of literature shows that two percent CHG impregnated cloths are the preferred agent and method, and povidone-iodine is an alternative when CHG is contraindicated.16
+CHG may have advantages over povidone-iodine, including the fact that increased amount of CHG on the skin leads to enhanced activity, longer residual activity and activity in the presence of blood or serum. ^{12,14,15} A growing body of literature shows 2% CHG impregnated cloths to be the preferred agent and method, and povidone iodine as alternative when CHG is contraindicated.
+14

-- + Use evidence-based results from the literature and educate all perioperative personnel on the benefits of skin antisepsis to reduce the microbial burden on the skin prior to surgery. - + Select skin antiseptic and an alternative antiseptic for those patients with sensitivities and make these readily available.
+- > Use evidence-based results from the literature to educate all peri-operative personnel on the benefits of skin antisepsis to reduce the microbial burden on the skin prior to surgery. - > Select skin antiseptic and an alternative antiseptic for those patients with sensitivities.